Come on in to

 No obligation.
 No cost.
 No pressure.
 Just a lot of positive vibes, good conversation and great laughs, backed by purpose, commitment and understanding.
 We gather, teach and share skills with each other.

 If membership turns out to be for you, we will arrange a visit and tour of our Shed.
 Talk it over a coffee with us.
 Find out what we are all about.
-We are currently using our woodworking shop, and soon our laser cutter/engraver and 3-D printer will be operating.
+We are currently using our woodworking shop, and soon our laser cutter/engraver and 3-D printer will be operating at full potential.

 We have our meetings at Ricky's Restaurant at 5978 Glover Road every Monday morning at 10:30.